meditationstuff/protocol_1/index.md

 See also:

-Sort of in this genre:
+Sort of in this genre (lots, I think):

-* Some things in here: A Cascading Waterfall of Nectar, Thinley Norbu Rinpoche
+* e.g. some things in here: A Cascading Waterfall of Nectar, Thinley Norbu Rinpoche
-	* From The Specially Requested Sutra (and what it's embedded in )
+	* "From The Specially Requested Sutra" (and what it's embedded in / above)
 * https://twitter.com/PoemsWeBurned/status/1727547819509113044

 [<a href="#178ch">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]